Krutsch/html-bundle/README.md

 # html-bundle

 > A very simple zero-config bundler for HTML files.
 The idea is to use HTML as Single File Components, because HTML can already include `<style>` and `<script>` Elements.
-Additionally, `TypeScript` can be used as inline or referenced script in HTML.
+Additionally, `TypeScript` and `Top-level await` can be used as inline or referenced script in HTML.

 ## Installation and Usage